tobybell/print-float/README.md

 to write it this way.

-The round-trip guarantee assumes the round-to-even tie-breaking policy for the parsers.
-It also makes no attempt to provide the nearest decimal representation in the event that multiple shortest ones exist that give the round-trip guarantee.
+The round-trip guarantee assumes the round-to-even tie-breaking policy for the parser.
+It also makes no attempt to provide the nearest decimal representation in the event that multiple valid shortest ones exist.

 ## Usage